-After a low-key stay at the Sheraton Dubai Creek during the week, Tiezheng and I decided to head over to La Ville City Walk for the weekend and join some friends of ours who were already staying there.
+After a low-key stay at the Sheraton Dubai Creek during the week, Tiezheng and I decided to head over to La Ville Hotel & Suites CITY WALK, Dubai, Autograph Collection for the weekend and join some friends of ours who were already staying there.

 La Ville is part of Marriott’s Autograph Collection brand of upscale boutique hotels, and is one of the nicer and newer properties in town under the Marriott portfolio, having opened in 2016.

 After sampling some of the more traditional hotel brands on this trip already, I was looking forward to trying out a more boutique experience for a couple of nights.